FairezArch/be-laravel-and-test/README.md

 Import into postman or thunder client for collection and env API.

 setup base_url on env API if base url not 127.0.0.1:8000/api.

+input token on env collection after receive token from login.